-Highly reliable, low voltage power is vital for a range of devices in critical industry applications such as sub-sea telecommunications and sensing systems.
+Highly reliable, low voltage power is vital for a range of devices in critical industry applications such as the growing space sector, subsea telecommunications and sensing systems.
 GenX Units can potentially replace sub-optimal remote power sources with a simple and safe generator that supplies constant DC power for up to several decades without the need for refuelling or recharging.